Int. No. 746-A

 l.
 Provide information to any person about his or her, or his or her family member’s potential eligibility for a particular immigration-related benefit or status, or other governmental benefit, with the intent to induce such person to employ the services of such provider, regardless of whether the information is true or false;

 m.
-Disclose any information to, or [file] submit any forms or documents with, any third party, including immigration or other authorities, on behalf of or relating to the customer without the knowledge [or] and consent of the customer except where such disclosure is required by law.
-A provider shall notify the customer in writing when such provider has disclosed any information to or submitted any form or document with immigration or other authorities when such disclosure submission was required by law and performed without the knowledge and consent of the customer.
+Disclose any information to, or [file] submit any forms or documents with, any third party, including immigration or other authorities, on behalf of or relating to the customer without the knowledge [or] and consent of the customer except where such disclosure or such submission is required by law.
+A provider shall notify the customer in writing when such provider has disclosed any information to or submitted any form or document with immigration or other authorities when such disclosure or submission was required by law and performed without the knowledge and consent of the customer.

 [§ 20-772] § 20-777 Written Agreement.
 No immigration assistance services shall be provided until the customer has executed a written contract with the provider [who will provide such services].
 The contract shall be in a language understood by the customer, either alone or with the assistance of an [available] interpreter, and, if that language is not English, an English language version of the contract must also be provided.
 A copy of the contract shall be provided to the customer immediately upon the customer's execution of the contract.
 The interpreter shall provide an attestation affirming the accuracy of the translation, to be attached to the contract.
 The customer has the right to cancel the contract within three business days after his or her execution of the contract, without fee or penalty.
 The right to cancel the contract within three days without payment of any fee may be waived when services must be provided immediately to avoid a forfeiture of eligibility or other loss of rights or privileges, and the customer furnishes the provider with a separate dated and signed statement, by the customer or his or her representative, describing the need for services to be provided within three days and expressly acknowledging and waiving the right to cancel the contract within three days.
 The contract may be cancelled at any time after execution.
 If the contract is cancelled [after] more than three days after execution, or within three days after execution if the right to cancel without fee has been waived, the provider may retain fees for services rendered, and any additional amounts actually expended on behalf of the customer.
 All other amounts must be returned to the customer within fifteen days after cancellation.
 The written contract shall be in plain language, in at least twelve point [type] font and shall include the following: